 Centec is a leading energy saving technology provider focusing on energy metering and energy services.
 The company is based in Qingdao, China.
 Centec’s main product is a heat allocation system that offers energy saving and energy management as a whole solution.
 These enable accurate data recording and efficient management of heat consumption by both utilities and customers.
 Centec is central in the strong push in China towards energy efficiency in buildings as the country pursues massive urban development projects.
 The company is highly regarded as the pioneer in this field and its technology can be applied to other utility management systems.

 PEMEAS GmbH (“Pemeas”), based in Frankfurt Germany and New Jersey, USA, developed and supplied proprietary high temperature enabling components – membranes, MEAs, precious metal catalysts, electrode technologies – to the fuel cell industry for use in a wide range of applications such as portable and stationary power.
 The company was a spin-off from Hoechst/Celanese.
-PEMEAS was sold to BASF in 2007.
+PEMEAS was acquired by BASF in 2007.

 Based in Frankfurt, Germany and founded in June 2013 through a spin-off from Allessa-Chemie, TouGas provides innovative specialty chemical materials solutions to the global oil and gas industry.
-Leveraging its unique technology platform, the company is focused on developing and commercialising tailor-made chemical solutions and services which address critical bottlenecks and reduce the environmental footprint in hydraulic fracking operations and other key markets such as well stimulation and enhanced oil recovery – some of the fastest growing segments in the oilfield chemicals industry.
+Leveraging its unique technology platform, the company develops and commercialises tailor-made chemical solutions and services which address critical bottlenecks and reduce the environmental footprint in upstream applications such as well stimulation, water management and enhanced oil recovery – some of the fastest growing segments in the oilfield chemicals industry.

 Didi Chuxing, located in Beijing, is the largest data-driven and application driven transportation platform in China.
-It provides services including, taxi hailing, private car hailing, Hitch (social ride-sharing), DiDi Chauffeur, DiDi Bus, DiDi Test Drive, DiDi Car Rental and DiDi Enterprise Solutions to users via a smartphone application.
-It was valued (as of June 2016) at approximately US$28 billion.
-DiDi announced that it acquired Uber’s China unit on August 1, 2016.
-Following this acquisition, Didi Chuxing is estimated to be worth US$35 billion.
+It provides services including, taxi hailing, private car hailing, bicycle rental, Hitch (social ridesharing), DiDi Chauffeur, DiDi Bus, DiDi Test Drive, DiDi Car Rental and DiDi Enterprise Solutions to users via a smartphone application.
 Its investors include Tencent, Alibaba, Apple, and top tier financial institutions and sovereign wealth funds.